wabbajack-tools/mod-lists/noise/readme.md

 15. Click start - this process takes about 30 minutes depending on hardware
 16. Once it's done make sure the log says it's complete and then hit "Save and Exit"
 17. Navigate to where you set the output folder before and open it
-18. Copy all of its contents and put it into the NOISE - Distant Lands mod
+18. Copy all of its contents and put it into the NOISE - Dyndolod Output mod
 19. Overwrite when asked
-20. Reactivate NOISE - Distant Lands in MO2 and move DynDOLOD.esm just above FISS.esp
+20. Reactivate NOISE - Dyndolod Output and move DynDOLOD.esm just above FISS.esp

 ## Resources